Drakonis96/whispad/README.md

 - A blue marker indicating where the transcription will be inserted.
 - Compatible with multiple providers: OpenAI, SenseVoice and local whisper.cpp.
 No model is bundled, but you can download tiny, small, base, medium or large versions from the interface.
 - **NEW: SenseVoice Integration** - Advanced multilingual speech recognition with emotion detection and audio event recognition for 50+ languages.
+- **NEW: Speaker Diarization Support** - Automatically identify different speakers in audio recordings for both Whisper Local and SenseVoice (see [Speaker Diarization Guide](SPEAKER_DIARIZATION.md)).
 - Download or upload local (.bin) whisper.cpp models directly from the interface.
 - Upload audio files which are automatically transcribed and stored alongside your notes.
 - Export all notes in a ZIP file with one click.